danielchalef/mrfparse/README.md

 - Some payers have provided pricing data for services that providers do not offer.

 ## Usage
 The following examples illustrate using the binary from a command line.
-It is strongly recommended that you use the containerized parser and run it on a cloud container platform, allowing many files to be parsed concurrenlty.

 Parse a gzipped MRF file hosted on a payer's website and output the parquet dataset to an S3 bucket